 The Bachelor of Science in Nursing (BSN) degree is designed to prepare individuals to practice professional nursing.
 The graduate is eligible to take the National Council Licensure Examination to qualify for licensure as a registered nurse.

-The Bachelor of Science in Technology "Two Plus Two" (BST) degree is designed for the student who has completed a career-oriented associate degree program (AAS or AS) and desires the bachelor’s degree with an additional concentration in an approved area of study.
+The Bachelor of Science in Technology (BST) degree is designed for the student who has completed a career-oriented associate degree program (AAS or AS) and desires the bachelor’s degree with an additional concentration in an approved area of study.